 This post contains affiliate links.

 By the Tuesday after spring break, all of my boys’ teachers were in contact with parents coming up with activities to keep the kids busy, and scheduling activities on Google Classroom and starting regular Zoom meetings by the 2nd week after spring break.

-Luckily we get to go by the school soon to pick up items that got left behind (safely, by staying in our vehicle and having our items brought to us) and will be able to see our teachers one last time so we can give them their gifts, including these bright and colorful watercolor cards.
-And a free cut file for you!
+Luckily we get to go by the school soon to pick up items that got left behind (safely, by staying in our vehicle and having our items brought to us) and will be able to see our teachers one last time so we can give them their gifts, including these bright and colorful watercolor teacher cards.

 And my adhesive vinyl is black Oracal 651 from Expressions Vinyl so it will pop off the bright watercolors.

 I did the one floral sheet (these are cut into 4.5 x 7.5″ sheets) and it took forever and is so imperfect so the rest are just rainbows of color, which were much quicker to create.

 You could even have your child do all the painting!

 You will also need some transfer tape.
 I prefer the gridlined tape when I can get my hands on it.

 Slowly peel up the transfer paper, leaving the vinyl behind on the watercolor paper.

 >> See where I party! <<